MemTensor/MemOS/evaluation/scripts/locomo/openai_memory_locomo_eval_guide.md

     * Click on **Manage** in the memory confirmation to view the newly generated memories.
     * Create a new local `.txt` file with the same name as the input file (e.g., `0-D1.txt`).
     * Copy each memory entry from ChatGPT and paste it into the new file, with each memory on a new line.
+5.  **Reset Memories for the Next Conversation:**
+    * Once all sessions for a conversation are complete, it is essential to **delete all memories to ensure a clean state for the next conversation**.
+Navigate to Settings -> Personalization -> Manage and click Delete all.

 **Example Memory Output (`0-D9.txt`):**
 ```plaintext